Eight (play): Danny

 Danny is a well-built man in his early twenties.
-He sits on a black box in the centre of the stage with a corpse's head lain across his knee, he is feeding water to the corpse.
+He sits on a black box in the centre of the stage with a corpse's head lain across his knee.
+He is feeding water to the corpse.
 He is wearing jeans, a black wife-beater, and black boots.
-Danny is twenty-two years old, but he appears much younger; his learnt manner is one of faux aggression; however, he fails to disguise an underlying vulnerability.
+Danny is twenty-two years old, but he appears much younger; his learnt manner is one of faux aggression, however, he fails to disguise an underlying vulnerability.
 Danny is a little slow but essentially sweet.

 Jude

-Jude is Eighteen years old, dressed in school trousers, shirt and tie.
+Jude is eighteen years old, dressed in school trousers, shirt and tie.
 A large black block, centre stage, acts as a bed and a dinner table—navigated around in the opening sections.

 André

 André, originally Andrew, is a twenty-eight-year-old gallery owner.
-He enters his gallery, clearly stricken, takes a moment to catch his breath and position himself on a high stool.
+He enters his gallery clearly stricken, takes a moment to catch his breath and positions himself on a high stool.

 Bobby

-Bobby is a twenty-two-year-old mother of two—wearing a red Adidas tracksuit.
+Bobby is a twenty-two-year-old mother of two wearing a red Adidas tracksuit.
 She is seated on a table.
-We imagine her kids, Kyle and Chloë, four and six, at her feet in front of the telly.
+We imagine her kids, Kyle and Chloë, four and six, at her feet in front of the television.
 She's reading down to them in enthusiasm.
-Bobby has a strong, working-class Edinburgh accent, she mimics an upper-middle-class English accent when impersonating Mrs Beeton.
+Bobby has a strong, working-class Edinburgh accent, she mimics an upper-middle-class English accent when impersonating Mrs. Beeton.